nikitavoloboev/data/productivity/flow/Rules.md

 	- adjust when necessary

 ## SnippetsLab
+- upload all non sensitive snippets as Gists
 - include all useful snippets in this wiki and add `wiki` tag
 	- if I delete a snippet with `wiki` tag, delete it from wiki too
 - create smart group for each new prefix I add